arithran/vim-pizza/README.md

 | [Vundle][13] | `Plugin 'arithran/vim-pizza'` |
 | [Plug][40] | `Plug 'arithran/vim-pizza'` |
 | manual | copy all of the files into your `~/.vim` directory |
+* Please take note that this version of the script requires a python interpreter
 ## Want to collaborate?
 I would like to create menus within VIM and integrate the plug-in with 3rd party APIs in the near future.
 Help is appreciated, PM me.
 Head over to [#vim-pizza][15] for hugs or bugs.